marukosan93/aws_prolific/Lambda functions/README.md

 # Lambda Functions

-This is a backup of the Lambda function running on AWS
+This is a backup of the Lambda functions running on AWS